tokeron/Metaphor-Detection-Piyyut/README.md

 The dataset is available in the folder "data/prepared_data".
 It's already split into train, dev, and test sets.
 You can also find the raw data in the folder "data/raw_data".
-For convenience, we also aploaded the dataset to huggingface's datasets repository: https://huggingface.co/datasets/tokeron/Piyyut
+For convenience, we also aploaded a version of the dataset to huggingface's datasets repository: https://huggingface.co/datasets/tokeron/Piyyut
+This version is splitted into the common form: each example is a sentence, a word, and it's label as metaphorical or literal in the context of the sentence.

 To reproduce the results in the paper, you can use the following scripts:
 - To train (fine-tune) a model (AlephBERT or BEREL) on one of the 'Piyyut' datasets (Piyyut or Pinchas)